Safe and Optimal Learning from Preferences via Weighted Temporal Logic with Applications in Robotics and Formula 1: Preliminaries

 \subsection{Parametric Weighted Signal Temporal Logic (PWSTL)}

-To enable learning from data, we treat weights as parameters, and define an extension to WSTL called Parametric Weighted Signal Temporal Logic (PWSTL) (cf. \cite{Yan2021stlnn}).
+To enable learning from data, we treat weights as parameters and define an extension to WSTL called Parametric Weighted Signal Temporal Logic (PWSTL) (cf. \cite{Yan2021stlnn}).
 We denote the set of unknown parameters as $\weightset$, and PWSTL formulas as $\phi_{\weightset}$.
 The weight set is the set (or a subset) of all possible weights in the formula.
 A PWSTL formula results in a WSTL formula $\phi_{\weightset=\wval}$ with the valuation $\wval$ of the parameters.
 For simplicity, if it is clear from the context, we write $\phi_{\wval}$ to denote the WSTL formula with valuation $\wval$.
+Unless noted otherwise, the weight set of the PWSTL version of an STL formula includes all possible weights.